Dave Chappelle On Netflix: ‘I’m Scared’ And ‘Back By False Confidence’ [Opinion]

 Dave Chappelle didn’t give any sneak previews of any of his Netflix material.
 Dave admitted he had no new jokes for the Peppermint Club audience, but they could catch his new material after midnight on Netflix.
 It was overall a very loose set according to The Los Angeles Times.

 Kendall Jenner and Kanye West attended the event together.
-Tobey Maguire, Wiz Khalifa, Don Cheadle and Aloe Black were guests at the event as well.
+Tobey Maguire, Wiz Khalifa, Don Cheadle, and Aloe Black were guests at the event as well.

 Dave Chappelle will receive $60 Million for his three Netflix specials.
 The first two shows are titled, “The Age of Spin: Dave Chappelle Live At the Hollywood Palladium” and “Deep In The Heart Of Texas: Live At Austin City Limits.”